top of page

 Program dates: The 8-week program typically runs from June to August.

-Duke University’s Neuroscience Experience is an 8-week program offering high schoolers a chance to engage in full-time summer research in cutting-edge neuroscience.
-Here, you will be matched with a Duke University neuroscience lab and get to work on a research project under the guidance of a mentor, who will be a professional scientist.
-While you will spend most of your time in the lab (40 hours per week), you will get to attend professional development workshops.
-These sessions are held by local experts who offer guidance on your college application and help you explore career options in academia, medicine, and industry.
+Duke University’s Neuroscience Experience is an 8-week program offering high schoolers a chance to engage in summer research in neuroscience.
+You will be matched with a Duke University neuroscience lab to work on a research project under the guidance of a mentor.
+While you will spend most of your time in the lab (40 hours per week), you will also attend professional development workshops.
+These sessions are held by experts who offer guidance on your college application and help you explore career options in academia, medicine, and industry.
 At the end of the program, you will present your research at a poster session to your peers, family, and Duke scientists.

 Location: Texas Tech University campus, Lubbock, TX

 Cost/Stipend: Free.
-Students can get a $750 stipend upon successfully completing the program.
+Students will get a $750 stipend upon successful completion.

-Eligibility: High school juniors and seniors who are at least 17 when the program starts can apply.
+Eligibility: High school juniors and seniors who are at least 17 when the program.

 Application deadline: Applications typically close in February.

-The Anson L. Clark Scholars Program, established in 1963, is a 7-week residential research program for high school juniors and seniors.
-Conducted at Texas Tech Univerity, the program allows you to work with university faculty and experience life on a college campus.
-You will also get to work on a research project.
+The Anson L. Clark Scholars Program is a 7-week residential research program for high school juniors and seniors.
+Conducted at Texas Tech Univerity, the program allows you to work with university faculty on a research project.
 You can check out previous participants’ research areas and project topics here.
-The program also involves weekly seminars, discussions, and field trips.
-Each year, the students get to engage in hands-on research in not just STEM fields like computer science, chemistry, and neurobiology, but also humanities and business-related fields, like marketing and history.
+The program involves weekly seminars, discussions, and field trips.
 You can check this year’s research areas here.
 The program is selective, with all applications assessed on the basis of academic accomplishments, teacher recommendations, and career objectives of candidates.
 Each year, the program only selects 12 students.
-The program ends with the completion of the research project report, which can get you a $750 stipend!
+To learn more about this program, check out our complete guide here.

 Location: Hybrid program.
-For 4 weeks, students attend remote after-school workshops, and for 6 weeks students participate in the in-person program at New York University Campus, NY
+For 4 weeks, students attend remote after-school workshops, and for 6 weeks, students participate in the in-person program at the New York University Campus, NY

 Cost/Stipend: No cost.
 A stipend of $750 is given upon completion of the program.